neuropsychology/NeuroKit/studies/complexity_structure/README.md

 ## Results

-The data analysis script, the data and the code for the figures is fully available at **github.com/neuropsychology/NeuroKit/studies/complexity_structure**.
+The data analysis script and the data are fully available at **github.com/neuropsychology/NeuroKit/studies/complexity_structure**.
 The analysis was performed in R using the *easystats* collection of packages (Lüdecke et al., 2021; Lüdecke et al., 2020; Makowski et al., 2020/2022, 2020).
+As the results are primarily presented in a graphical way via the figures, the code to fully reproduce them is also included.

 ### Computation Time

 Firstly, one should note that the computation times presented in **Figure 2** are relative and do not correspond to real times, as these would highly depend on the machine used.
-Instead, the goal is here to convey some intuition on the differences between different classes of indices (using the same machine and the same language of implementation, i.e., Python).
-It is possible that computational advances or improvements in the code efficiency might change some of these values, but we believe that the “big picture” should remain fairly stable, as it is to a large extend driven by the inherent nature of the algorithms under consideration.
+Rather, the goal here was to convey some intuition on the differences between different classes of indices (using the same machine and the same language of implementation, i.e., Python).
+While it is possible that computational advances or improvements in the code efficiency might change some of these values, we believe that the “big picture” should remain fairly stable, as it is to a large extent driven by the inherent nature of the algorithms under consideration.

-Despite the relative shortness of the signals considered (a few thousand points at most), the fully-parallelized data generation script took 24h to run on a 48-cores machine.
+Despite the relative shortness of the signals considered (a few thousand points at most), the fully-parallelized data generation script took about 24h to run on a 48-cores machine.
 After summarizing and sorting the indices by computation time, the most striking feature is the order of magnitude of difference between the fastest and slowest indices.
 Additionally, some indices are particularly sensitive to the signal length, a property which combined with computational cost led to indices being 100,000 times slower to compute than others.

-In particular, multiscale indices were among the slowest to compute due to their iterative nature (a given index is computed multiple times on coarse-grained subseries of the signal).
+In particular, multiscale indices were among the slowest to compute due to their iterative nature (a given index being computed multiple times on coarse-grained subseries of the signal).
 Indices related to Recurrence Quantification Analysis (RQA) were also relatively slow and did not scale well with signal length.

 <!-- ### Duplicates -->